chrisgrieser/alfred-reminders-today/README.md

 is why this workflow cannot support the following features:
 - The `URL` field of a reminder is not accessible, so only URLs in the title or notes are supported.
-- A reminder's tags, attachments, and flag-status are not accessible.
+- A reminder's tags, attachments, and flag-status are also not available.
 - The macOS Reminders widget shown at the notification center or desktop do not update when reminders are added or changed via this workflow.